Zhao Yating: Career

 Zhao first tried rhythmic gymnastics at age three in Yangquan and began formal training at age six.
-She was scouted by former gymnast Wu Chuangrong and became member a National Elite Athlete of China in 2016.
+She was scouted by former gymnast Wu Chuangrong.

 As a junior, Zhao won the all-around gold at the 2014 Pacific Rim Championships ahead of Nastasya Generalova of the US.
-Zhao won gold in hoop, ball and bronze in clubs, ribbon.
-She also won bronze in all-around at the 2016 Pacific Rim Championships and took silver medal in ball and clubs.
+In the event finals, Zhao won gold in hoop and ball and bronze in clubs and ribbon.
+She also won bronze in the all-around at the 2016 Pacific Rim Championships and took silver medals in ball and clubs.

+She became a member of the national senior team in 2015.

 In 2016, Zhao won the all-around silver medal at the Chinese National Championships.
-In 2017 Season, Zhao began training with overseas coach Larisa Sidorova who has coached gymnasts such as Varvara Filiou.
+In the 2017 season, Zhao began training with overseas coach Larisa Sidorova, who has coached gymnasts such as Varvara Filiou.
 Zhao competed at the World Cup Series in Pesaro, Italy and Guadalajara, Spain.
 She won the all-around silver medal at the Chinese National Games behind Shang Rong.
-On August 30 - September 3, Zhao competed at the 2017 World Championships finishing 21st in the individual all-around finals behind Greece's Eleni Kelaiditi.
+On 30 August—3 September, Zhao competed at the 2017 World Championships, finishing 21st in the individual all-around finals behind Greece's Eleni Kelaiditi.

-In 2018, on April 13–15, Zhao competed at the 2018 Pesaro World Cup finishing 14th in the all-around.
-On May 11–13, Zhao competed at the 2018 Portimao World Challenge Cup finishing 18th in the all-around.
+In 2018, on 13–15 April, Zhao competed at the 2018 Pesaro World Cup, finishing 14th in the all-around, and in May, Zhao competed at the 2018 Portimao World Challenge Cup, where she placed18th in the all-around.

-In 2018, on August 27–28, Zhao competed at the 2018 Jakarta Asian Games.
-On the 27th, she joined the team and Finishing the fifth place (total: 141.350).
-28th, she participated in the individual all-around final and played well to win the bronze medal (total: 65.550 Hoop: 16.400 Ball: 16.400 Clubs: 16.750 Ribbon: 16.000), behind Alina Adilkhanova (Kazakhstan) and Sabina Tashkenbaeva (Uzbekistan).
+In late August, Zhao competed at the 2018 Asian Games in Jakarta.
+She placed 5th in the team event, and in the individual all-around final, she won the bronze medal behind Alina Adilkhanova (Kazakhstan) and Sabina Tashkenbaeva (Uzbekistan).